The Best Colorado Hikes to Add to Your Bucket List

 Mount Bierstadt Trail

 Located a little over an hour away from Denver, near Silver Plume, Colorado is this amazing trail.
-It’s a popular, but challenging, 7.5-mile, out-and-back hike that will take you through the gorgeous, Mount Evans Wilderness area.
+It’s a popular, but challenging, 7.5-mile, out-and-back hike that will take you through the gorgeous, Mt Blue Sky (formerly Mt Evans) Wilderness area.

 It’s also an iconic beginner Colorado 14er so if you can, come early (start before 5 am to beat the crowds, 6 am to hike safely and avoid summer storm cycles).